nullstalgia/iron-heart/README.md

 # If no RR was supplied for an update, burn X values before using new ones
 rr_ignore_after_empty = 0

+[websocket]
+# Note: BLE is disabled if websockets are enabled
+enabled = false
+port = 5566

 [misc]
 log_level = "info"
 # Useful for OBS